adobe/experience-platform-postman-samples/README.md

    Also fill out the `ldap` field with your user id so you'll be able to uniquely identify and data you create.

-1. Copy the contents of your `private.key` and use it as the value for `secret`.
+1. Copy the contents of your `private.key` and use it as the value for `privateKey`.

    **For MacOS & Linux platform**